-Proof and control of criteria to be met by counsel
+Regulation 6912 Proof and control of criteria to be met by counsel

-- 1. A person seeking to be included in the list of counsel shall complete the forms provided by the Registrar for this purpose. - 2.
-A person referred to in sub-regulation 1 shall also provide: - a) A detailed curriculum vitae; - b) A certificate issued by each Bar association the person is registered with, and/or each relevant controlling administrative authority confirming his or her qualifications, the right to practise and the existence, if any, of disciplinary sanctions or ongoing disciplinary proceedings; and - c) A certificate issued by the relevant authority of each State of which the person is a national or where the person is domiciled stating the existence, if any, of criminal convictions. - 3.
-A person referred to in sub-regulation 1 or counsel already included in the list of counsel shall immediately inform the Registrar of any changes to the information he or she has provided that are more than de minimis, including the initiation of any criminal or disciplinary proceedings against the person. - The Registrar may at any stage take steps to verify the information provided by any person referred to in sub-regulation 1 and by counsel already included in the list of counsel.
+- A person seeking to act as counsel shall complete the forms provided by the Registrar for this purpose. - 2.
+A person referred to in sub-regulation 1 shall also provide: - (a) A detailed curriculum vitae: - (b) A certificate issued by each Bar association the person is registered with, and/ or each relevant controlling administrative authority confirming his or her qualifications, the right to practise and the existence, if any, of disciplinary sanctions or ongoing disciplinary proceedings; and - (c) A certificate issued by the relevant authority of each State of which the person is a national or where the person is domiciled stating the existence, if any, of criminal convictions. - Counsel and persons seeking to act as counsel shall immediately inform the Registrar of any changes to the information he or she has provided that are more than de minimis, including the initiation of any criminal or disciplinary proceedings against him or her. - The Registrar may at any stage take steps to verify the information provided by counsel.